codedx/srm-docker/docs/DeploymentGuide.md

 If you prefer an external database, the web workload supports MariaDB version 10.6.x and MySQL version 8.0.x.
 Complete the following pre-work before installing Software Risk Manager with an external web database.

+Your MariaDB/MySQL database must be on port 3306.

 Your MariaDB/MySQL database must include the following variable configuration.

 - optimizer_search_depth=0